 Arizona Association for Foster and Adoptive Parents provides services and programs for foster and adoptive parents, including donated clothing and supplies, a training series to address situations unique to foster and adoptive parents, and toy drives.

-Welcome to America is a resource for refugee families in the Phoenix metro area that provides services and household furnishings.
-Short term and existing services were funded by the grant including hygiene and cleaning kits as well as assistance with finding employment and transportation.
+Welcome to America is a resource for refugee families in the Phoenix area that provides services and household furnishings.
+Short-term and existing services were funded by the grant including hygiene and cleaning kits as well as assistance with finding employment and transportation.